Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Discussion

+Even if the \cite{ootsubo2012akari} observations were not significantly affected by optical depth effects, measurements from the literature suggest a water production rate for Lulin that varies significantly with rotational phase.
+If the CO$_2$ production rate varies similarly, this may not be an issue for our purposes, since the $\frac{CO_2}{H_2O}$ ratio would remain unaffected.
+However, there are no data constraining how CO$_2$ production varies with rotational phase for Lulin, so we cannot know what effects this may or may not have on our results.
+Therefore, using our own water production rate to calculate the $\frac{CO_2}{H_2O}$ ratio is the best way we can attempt to eliminate rotational effects when comparing to our oxygen line ratio results, since at least the two measurements of water will then correspond to the same rotational phase.

-Because our water production rate agrees better with the other values reported in the literature and with the power law relationship from \cite{combi2019survey}, we recalculated the $\frac{CO_2}{H_2O}$ reported in \cite{ootsubo2012akari} by dividing their CO$_2$ production rate by our water production rate.
+We recalculated the $\frac{CO_2}{H_2O}$ reported in \cite{ootsubo2012akari} by dividing their CO$_2$ production rate by our water production rate.
 Using this updated ratio of $4.4\%~\pm~0.5\%$, the inferred abundance using the empirical release rates is no longer in agreement with the direct measurement.
 The abundance inferred using the theoretical release rates also does not accurately reproduce this updated ratio.
 However, several works using these release rates from \cite{bhardwaj2012coupled} report that they fail to reproduce direct measurements \citep{mckay2013observations,mckay2015evolution,mckay2016co}.
 Therefore, it is not surprising that using this set of release rates did not accurately reproduce the direct measurements for either of these comets.
 In contrast, the empirical release rates reproduced the direct measurement for Lovejoy, but not for Lulin (using the updated ratio from \cite{ootsubo2012akari}).
-This could be explained by differences in solar activity assumption between the empirical release rates and the actual observations.